CORTIINA – Bright, classy, and comfortable digs right in the center of Munich.

 - Laundry: The hotel offers a laundry service for a supplementary charge.

-- Parking: On-site parking available at €22 per day.
+- Parking: Parking available at €22 per day.
 Free electric car charging.

 - Extras: Pillow menu, fresh flowers in the room daily, free newspapers.